Second Grade Curriculum

 In Social Studies, student instructional time is divided among geography, history, economics, government and civics, and cultures.
 Students learn about people and places in history and to identify and locate places on maps and globes.
 They learn about laws and rules that help people in a community work together for common goals.
 Students also learn about different customs of their friends and neighbors.
 The Social Studies program helps students develop competencies needed as citizens in a diverse, changing, and interdependent world.
 Current units include:

-Colonial America: Second graders are introduced to the daily life of colonists settling the New World.
+America and Its Colonies: Second graders are introduced to the daily life of colonists settling the New World.
 They study life in Jamestown, Virginia, and Cape Cod, Massachusetts.
 The class reads books such as Molly’s Pilgrim, Squanto, and Pocahontas to help them understand and appreciate colonial life.
-A trip to the Frederick Plantation, Rose Hill Manor, is part of this unit and typically takes place in late October.
-The students also participate in a Colonial Day workshop where they recreate colonial crafts including tin punch and candle making.
-The unit culminates with a Thanksgiving feast where students prepare stews, cornbread, butter and fruit salad and dress as Pilgrims and Indians.
+A trip to the Frederick plantation, Rose Hill Manor, is part of this unit and typically takes place in the fall.
+Students also participate in a Colonial Day workshop where they recreate colonial crafts including tin punch and candle making.
+The unit culminates with a Thanksgiving feast where students prepare stews, cornbread, butter and fruit salad and dress as Pilgrims and Indians in collaboration with kindergarten and first grade.

 Christmas Around the World: Students become acquainted with Mexico, England and Germany during the month of December.
 They study the geography and culture of each country focusing on Christmas customs.
-Children complete hands-on activities for each country including making Mexican poinsettias and star piatas.
+Children complete hands-on activities for each country.
 Students are introduced to literature and poetry from each country including The Legend of the Poinsettia and The Night Before Christmas.
 Students prepare a research report on one of these countries and share the reports with their classmates.

-Famous Americans: Henry Ford, Helen Keller, and other well-known Americans are studied.
-The children complete a biographical project related to an American hero of their choice.
-At this time, children are asked to identify Success Traits that correlate with the accomplishments of their chosen hero.
+Famous Americans: George Washington, Helen Keller, Martin Luther King, Jr. and other well-known Americans are studied.
+The children complete a biographical project related to an American hero of their choice that includes highlighting the STJES Success Traits that correlate with the accomplishments of their chosen hero.

-Holidays: Throughout the year, as holidays occur, their origin and traditions are discussed and celebrated.
-Activities such as creating timelines or reading Weekly Reader articles are examples of learning exercises for holidays such as Labor Day, Veteran’s Day, and Columbus Day.
+Holidays and Celebrations: Throughout the year, as holidays occur, their origin and traditions are discussed and celebrated.
+Activities such as creating timelines or reading Weekly Reader articles are examples of learning exercises for holidays such as Veteran’s Day, Columbus Day, and President’s Day.
+In addition to individual holidays, students learn about monthly celebrations including African American History Month, National Hispanic Heritage History Month, etc.

 Second grade Spanish students are able to use a repertoire of expressions and commands.
 They comprehend, use and react to polite requests and classroom expressions.
 Students continue building basic vocabulary in areas such as the days of the week and the months of the year.
 They identify seasons, learn the names for extended family members, and vegetables and fruits.
 They learn vocabulary associated with setting the table, meals, going to the supermarket and health.
 They are introduced to Spanish terms for rooms in a house and furniture; buildings, places and services in a city; professions and trades; zoo, farm and forest animals; nature, different ways people communicate and opposites.
 They count and write numbers from 0 to 40 and learn the vocabulary for telling time.
 Students answer questions using more than two words and phrases.
 They reinforce written and oral skills by making and then reading aloud booklets and playing and singing.
 They investigate various holidays celebrated in Hispanic countries, such as Columbus Day, Day of the Dead and Posadas.
 During International Festival Week, students learn cultural aspects of their assigned country and its languages.

 Lower school religion is a hands-on and tactile learning experience which reinforces in each class the fact that God loves everyone.
-Children move, sing, act, create and most importantly enjoy their time learning about God’s love for us all.
-In grades one, two and three, students study passages of the Bible that focus on relationship with God and one another.
-Although each grade level is working with the same basic units, in a three year cycle, activities and discussions are targeted specifically for the group’s developmental level.
+Children move, sing, act, create, and most importantly, enjoy their time learning about God’s love for us all.
+In grades one, two and three, students study passages of the Bible that focus on their relationships with God and one another.
+Although each grade level is working with the same basic units, in a three-year cycle, activities and discussions are targeted specifically for the group’s developmental level.
 Children in second grade will play games and make artwork such as a beautiful tissue paper and glitter glue rainbow in honor of God’s Promise to Noah.
-In the Fall grades one, two and three study passages of the Bible that focus on Old Testament stories about Judges and Kings, the Prophets or the Pentateuch.
+In the Fall, grades one, two, and three study passages of the Bible that focus on Old Testament stories about judges and kings, the Prophets or the Pentateuch.
 In late Fall, they begin to celebrate the Christmas story.
-After Epiphany they will study either Jesus as Healer, Parables or the Sermon on the Mount.
-During the late Winter and early Spring students will focus on Baptism, Eucharist or Worship.
-After celebrating Easter students will learn about either the Church in the New Testament, the Book of Common Prayer, or Saints of the Church.
+After Epiphany, they will study either Jesus as Healer, Parables or the Sermon on the Mount.
+During the late Winter and early Spring, students will focus on baptism, eucharist or worship.
+After celebrating Easter, students will learn about either the Church in the New Testament, the Book of Common Prayer, or Saints of the Church.
 Children will also explore God’s relationship with His people through reflection upon a variety of Max Lucado short stories.
 Religion classes end each year with a celebration of Pentecost, a “Birthday Party for the Church” and summer blessings on each child.

 Students in second grade strengthen their skills by singing a variety of songs with increasing tonal accuracy and independence.
 Second graders have a cross-curricular unit in patriotic themes and colonial songs and study the orchestra, using digital tools to discover instrument families.
 Students read, play, and compose rhythmic and melodic patterns using simple rhythms (quarter-eighth-half) and pitch relationships (so-mi-la).
 They play simple chord (bordun) and rhythmic accompaniments in class and during performances.
 Students identify and apply their understanding of tempo, dynamics, skips, steps, and leaps.
 Students explore and identify families of the orchestra.
 Students grow increasingly more comfortable with using music vocabulary to respond to music listening and respond through discussion, visual art, and writing.
 To demonstrate these skills, each student participates in the three performances annually including the Festival of the Arts.
 Students also complete performance-based assessments on or above grade level expectation.